hackclub/hackclub/workshops/find_bigfoot/README.md

 And now clicking Bigfoot should display the message.

-At this point, `index.html` should look like this
+At this point, `index.html` should look like this:

 ```html
 <!DOCTYPE html>
 <html>
     <head>